Muche is passionate about sculpture. Her expressive work elicits feelings and generates emotions.

 Rodin & Camille Claudel inspire her work.
 Bernini is the master she would have loved to have had, had she lived centuries ago.

-She works in beautiful Barcelona, in a creative community with other European artists.
+She works in beautiful Barcelona, in a creative community with other artists, Studio Verdi.